 In my opinion, judging bulk fermentation time is one of the most difficult parts of baking sourdough bread.
 Dough will develop differently depending on flour type (is your loaf whole grain? or made with white flour), sourdough starter strength, and how the dough is handled and developed.

-For my sourdough bread recipe, I push bulk fermentation far as it has a very short rest (often it doesn’t rest at all) before being transferred into a very cold fridge.
+For my sourdough bread recipe and olive sourdough, I push bulk fermentation far as it has a very short rest (often it doesn’t rest at all) before being transferred into a very cold fridge.
 I generally look for 50% increase in volume, signs of good fermentation on the surface (bubbles of varying sizes), and a dough that looks alive and aerated (if you gently shake the bowl, the dough will jiggle).

 Read more below on under-proofed vs. over-proofed dough.